shobrook/rebound/README.md

 ## Usage

 Compiling a file with rebound is as simple as doing it normally.
-Just run (without the brackets):
+Just run:

 `$ rebound [file_name]`